 What do your programs consist of?

-Currently, SPARK Saturdays is structured to be six sessions, held on campus about every two Saturdays.
+Currently, SPARK Saturdays is structured to be four to six sessions, held on campus about every Saturday.
 Each session will last about two hours and consist of a learning portion and a hands-on activity, led by CMU students.
 The entire SPARK Saturdays program is held once every semester, and aimed at high school students.
 No prior knowledge on the part of the students is assumed.
 The sessions are structured to introduce students to a wide variety of electrical and computer engineering concepts to help them decide whether this might be a good career path for them.